Cameron Property Taxes Cut in 69% of Informal Hearings

 Cameron County Percentage of Informal Hearings with Reduction

-Informal appeals have been seeing fewer reductions over the past few years, though 2023 was the best year since 2020.
-In 2023, 46.37% of informal appeals ended in a reduction.
-This is below the statewide average of 73.66%.
-With 2022 being better than 2021, it seems that there is an upward trend starting to form, so hopefully this bodes well for future appeals.
+Informal appeals have been seeing fewer reductions over the past few years, though 2024 turned that trend on its head by breaking records.
+In 2024, 69.57% of informal appeals ended in a reduction.
+This is below the statewide average of 74.38%.
+With 2024 being better than 2023, it seems that there is an upward trend starting to form, so hopefully this bodes well for future appeals.
 Settlements are often rejected by the taxpayer, which would lower the percentage.
 Taxpayers who do not or cannot settle at this phase move on to formal appeals.

-Homes have remained mostly steady since 2019, with 58.05% of single family residences seeing a reduction.
-This was inferior to the Texas average of 84.28%.
+Homes have remained mostly steady since 2019, until 2024 hit like a hurricane, jumping from 58.05% in 2023 to %78.57%.
 Commercial properties saw a large drop-off in the past few years, going from 42.62% in 2020 to 37.69% in 2023.
-It was the swing from businesses that threw off the average, but it also appears to be bouncing back.
-Cameron County has always seen reductions below the statewide average, so this is not a new development.
+This changed in 2024, with businesses achieving a success rate of 55.42%.
+Cameron County has always seen reductions below the statewide average, so this is not a new development, but it was a solid move in the right direction.

 $ Value Reduction From Informal ProcessSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.